 EXCEPTION: Wood structural connections within a fire-resistance-rated assembly shall be considered to have the fire-resistance rating of the assembly without additional protection.

-3.9.1 Connection Protection
+3.10.1 Connection Protection

-Design of the protection shall be in accordance with the thermal separation provisions of 3.5.1 for assigned to that wood layer or Type X gypsum panel layer shall be multiplied by 0.85 or 0.50, respectively.
+Design of the protection shall be in accordance with the thermal separation provisions of 3.6.1 for wood protection and 3.6.2 for Type X gypsum panel protection.